Qutb Minar

 Qutb Minar by Qutbud-Din

-Numerous legends and varying perspectives surround the construction of the towering and majestic minaret known as Qutb Minar.
+Numerous legends and varying perspectives surround the construction of this towering and majestic minaret.
 However, the prevailing consensus among scholars and historians suggests that Qutbud-Din Aibak of the Slave dynasty initiated its construction.

 Qutbud-Din managed to complete only the ground floor of the minaret, featuring alternating circular and triangular grooves.
-The purpose behind his endeavor remains speculative; some propose it as a victory tower, yet no concrete evidence supports this claim.
-Moreover, uncertainty lingers about whether he intended to build a minaret or a more modest structure for religious purposes.
+The purpose behind his endeavor remains speculative.

 Qutb Minar by Iltutmish